Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 7-3 record against the spread while finishing 7-3 overall over their past 10 contests.
+- The Celtics have gone 7-3 in their past 10 contests, with a 7-3 record against the spread during that span.

-- The Celtics have hit the over in six of their past 10 outings.

-- Against the spread, Boston has played better when playing at home, covering 23 times in 41 home games, and 22 times in 41 road games.
+- Six of Celtics' last 10 outings have gone over the total.

 - When Boston puts up more than 110.9 points, it is 39-21 against the spread and 48-12 overall.